CIT Direct Capital Review

 Like most short-term funders, Direct uses factor rates rather than interest rates to calculate its loans.
 So if you were to borrow $10,000 at 9.99%, you would have to pay back $10,999 ($10,000 x 0.0999 + $10,000).
 Another way to look at it: for every $1 you borrow, you’ll have to repay between $1.09 and $1.18.

 This does not include any origination fees Direct may charge.
 If Direct originates the loan itself, the fee will be around 1% of the amount you borrow.
-If they can’t help you themselves, they may still be able to get you a loan through one of their partners, in which case you should expect a higher origination fee.
+If Direct can’t help you, you may still be able to get you a loan through one of its partners, in which case you should expect a higher origination fee.

-Note that a counterintuitive feature of flat fees is that your interest is front-loaded into your loan, which means you’ll have a higher effective APR the more quickly you pay your loan off.
-Keep in mind, however, that many funders will factor term length into their flat fees so that longer term lengths tend to carry higher flat fees.
-There’s no prepayment penalty for paying off your loan early.
+Note that a counterintuitive feature of fixed fees is that your interest is front-loaded into your loan, which means you’ll have a higher effective APR the more quickly you pay your loan off.
+Keep in mind, however, that many funders will factor term length into their fees so that longer term lengths tend to carry higher fees.

 You can begin the application process online or over the phone.